IST-EVA-Support/EVA_Show-Case/src/demo/toolkit/README.md

 > ./run.sh
 ```

 This demo shows how to output the inference result of the model.
-The output labels are the same that are used during training.
-If the toolkit is missing it is shown on frame where its missing, additionally the missing and corerct positions are also displayed.
+The output labels are the same that are used during the training.
+If the toolkit is missing it is shown on frame where its missing, additionally the missing and corerct positions labels are also displayed.
 Diplay code meanings:
 ```
   lb -> left bottom